Given the current pandemic, visits to our Headquarters and Training Centre are suspended until further notice.

 Some colleges have also teamed up with us to host a whole bunch of our Ambassador Dogs on campus in College exam weeks to help students stress levels.

-Through Rag Week and other times of year students have one up with a whole host of creative and fun ideas to raise money for our work.
-Perhaps your college could aim towards a €5k goal to sponsor and name one of our Guide Dogs puppies!
+Through Rag Week and other times of year students can hold a whole host of creative and fun ideas to raise money for our work.
+Perhaps your college could aim towards a €5k goal to sponsor and name one of our Guide Dog puppies!

-If your school has been inspired by the Irish Guide Dogs work please consider running a fundraising event for us.
-Our Regional Coordinators are happy to help you plan and run a fun event to raise money for Irish Guide Dogs.
+If your school has been inspired by our work please consider running a fundraising event for us.
+Our Regional Coordinators are happy to help you plan and run a fun event to raise money.
+You might also consider supporting one of our national campaigns such as Guide Dog Day.

-Whether you need hi-vis vests, collection buckets, stickers, Guide Dog gifts to sell or just some advice about how to get started we are here to help.
+Whether you need hi-vis vests, collection buckets, stickers, gifts to sell or just some advice about how to get started we are here to help.
 Call us today.